Orckestra/orc-shared/README.md

 ## License

-Copyright &copy; 2018 Orckestra Inc.
+Copyright &copy; 2020 Orckestra Technologies Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal